Salvaging Federated Learning by Local Adaptation: Additional experiments

 \subsection{Adapting, then aggregating again}

 To investigate whether it is beneficial to aggregate the adapted models yet again, we use BASIC-FED on image classification.
-We first train a conventional federated model for 200 epochs with the learning rate of 0.1 and 2 internal epochs per participant.
-The test accuracy of this model is 90.44$\%$.
-For local adaptation, we apply fine-tuning with the learning rate of 0.001 for 5, 50, or 100 epochs.
+We first train a conventional federated model for 200 epochs with the learning rate of 0.1 and 2 internal epochs per participant, reaching 90.44$\%$ test accuracy.
+We adapt by fine-tuning with the learning rate of 0.001 for 5, 50, or 100 epochs.
 Averaging the adapted models produces federated models whose test accuracy is, respectively, 91.15$\%$, 92.64$\%$, and 89.22$\%$.

 With the right learning rate and number of epochs, aggregating adapted models can potentially produce a more accurate federated model\textemdash at the cost of significantly increasing the training time for each participant.
 We leave an exploration of these tradeoffs to future work.